Crime in Slovakia: Organized crime

 The Slovak mafia constitutes various organized crime groups in Slovakia, controlled primarily by Slovak interests.
-The Slovak mafia does not have significant international presence and even in Slovakia, their activities are limited by boundaries set by the powerful Russian mafia (including Ukrainian and Chechen mafia) and various Balkan groups controlling much of the heroin trade.
+The Slovak mafia does not have significant international presence and even in Slovakia, their activities are limited by boundaries set by the powerful Russian mafia, Ukrainian mafia, Chechen mafia, and various Balkan groups controlling much of the heroin trade.

-The Slovak mafia is especially active in security business, construction and ownership of restaurants and nightclubs.
-According to the United States Department of Defense "both indigenous and foreign organized crime groups are well established in Slovakia".
-Under Slovak law, the creation or support of an organized crime group constitutes a crime.
+The Slovak mafia is traditionally especially active in security business, construction and ownership of restaurants and nightclubs.
+According to the United States Department of State, "Both indigenous and foreign organized crime groups are well established in Slovakia".
+Under Slovak law, the creation, membership, activity, or support of an organized crime group constitutes a crime.

+In its modern form, the mafia is a young phenomenon in Slovakia, having truly emerged only after the revolutions of 1989.
+According to known Slovak sociologist Pavol Haulik from the MVK poll agency, "We can state that people imagine that the mafia has a very strong influence in Slovakia".
+In 2005, a list of mafia members, families and "special interest groups" suspected by the Slovak police leaked to the public, complete with lists of registered weapons and vehicles followed by two leaks of updated lists in 2011.

+Some groups may not meet the definition of a mafia-style group; therefore they can be referred to as criminal networks, or loose networks of associates engaging in criminal activity.

 Corruption

 Transparency International’s Global Corruption Barometer 2013 indicates that corruption remains a serious problem in Slovakia.

 Crime dynamics

 During the 1990s, there were 2,300 reported crimes per 100,000 citizens in Slovakia.
-In comparison with the neighboring countries - it was 3.200 in Hungary, 3.400 in Poland, 4.100 in the Czech Republic and 6.100 in Austria.
+In comparison with the neighboring countries - it was 3,200 in Hungary, 3,400 in Poland, 4,100 in the Czech Republic and 6,100 in Austria.

-From 1989 to 1999, the number of crime perpetrators has slightly risen from over 35.000 in 1989 to almost 45.000 in 1999.
+From 1989 to 1999, the number of crime perpetrators has slightly risen from over 35,000 in 1989 to almost 45,000 in 1999.
 The number of perpetrators not convicted remains stable at some 80 percent of total perpetrators.
-Also somewhat stable is the number of habitual offenders at approximately 10.000.
+Also somewhat stable is the number of habitual offenders at approximately 10,000.

 The 2000s saw again a slight rise in the number of perpetrators and a steep rise in economic crime.